Risograph Effect

 Risograph Effect in One Sentence

-This tool turns a photo into a Risograph-style print simulation by splitting tones into two ink layers, printing them over colored paper, and adding halftone dots, grain, dot spread, and subtle print variation.
+This tool turns a photo into a Risograph-style print simulation by separating tones into two ink layers, printing them over colored paper, and adding halftone dots, roughness, and subtle misregistration.

 What a Risograph Look Actually Feels Like